TWC Celebrates 50,000 Alumni and Partners at its Annual Gala Event

 - Jose Jaime Riviera-Sacred Heart University of Puerto Rico

 The Prudential Foundation Partnership

 Smith also highlighted TWC's partnerships with corporation and foundation partners.
-He spoke about the wonderful relationships cultivated with the Prudential Foundation, which recently renewed and doubled its investment with TWC with a two million dollar grant over the next 3 years.
+He spoke about the wonderful relationships cultivated with the Prudential Foundation, which recently renewed and doubled its investment with TWC with a two million dollar grant over the next three years.
 The Prudential Foundation Global Citizens Program will enable 120 students from selected universities in Brazil, China, Korea, Taiwan, India and Japan an opportunity to spend a semester interning in Washington, D.C.
 President Smith was pleased to see "how this two-decade long partnership between The Washington Center and Prudential has evolved over these years."

 TWC raised nearly $500,000 in proceeds that will be designated as scholarships for our future students.
 We are thankful to our donors and contributors for making this year's Gala such a great success.